 In the ordinary course of business, we may become party to lawsuits, administrative proceedings and governmental investigations, including regulatory and other matters.
-Except as described in Note 12 "Commitments and Contingencies" to Part I, Item 1 of this Report, as of March 31, 2024, management did not believe that any of our outstanding lawsuits, administrative proceedings or investigations could result in a material adverse effect.
 Liabilities for loss contingencies arising from claims, assessments, litigation, fines, penalties and other sources are recorded when it is probable that a liability has been incurred and the amount can be reasonably estimated.
 For a discussion of the status of current legal and regulatory matters, see Note 12 "Commitments and Contingencies" to Part I, Item 1 of this Report.